TACC/agavepy/docs/contributing/set-up-dev-end.md

 working with your fork on this branch.

 ## Task 1.
-Sttart a development container
+Start a development container
 In this section, you will run a development container.
 This worflow is automated for you by the Makefile in the root of the repository.